bmtltd/KY9999-Protect-OWA-with-ISV/Documentation/docs/001_ConfigureADFS.md

 # Get Started: Configure OWA, ADFS and IBM Security Verify

-ADFS plays an important role in this integration because it proxies the SAML authentication in IBM Security Verify, and converts it to the OWA-compatable WS-Fed.
+ADFS plays an important role in this integration because it proxies the SAML authentication in IBM Security Verify and converts it to the OWA-compatible WS-Fed.

 ## Section #1: Configure OWA to use ADFS

-For a full guide, including how to provision ADFS [click here](https://docs.microsoft.com/en-us/exchange/clients/outlook-on-the-web/ad-fs-claims-based-auth?view=exchserver-2019) for an excellent Microsoft article that walks you through everything.
+For a complete guide, including how to provision ADFS [click here](https://docs.microsoft.com/en-us/exchange/clients/outlook-on-the-web/ad-fs-claims-based-auth?view=exchserver-2019) for an excellent Microsoft article that walks you through everything.

-If you already have ADFS deployed, you simply need to create a `Relying Party Trust`.
+If you already have ADFS deployed, you just need to create a `Relying Party Trust`.
 [Click here](https://docs.microsoft.com/en-us/exchange/clients/outlook-on-the-web/ad-fs-claims-based-auth?view=exchserver-2019#step-4-create-a-relying-party-trust-and-custom-claim-rules-in-ad-fs-for-outlook-on-the-web-and-the-eac) to be taken directly to do those steps.

 !!! note